 These really are just a starting point if you have a good travel guide and map you can delve further and if you schedule enough time in Cologne.
 You will discover other enjoyable locations and attractions in and around the Cologne area of Germany.

-Cologne is a pretty simple place to get around, when you have grasped the layout of the place and you are familiar with a couple of landmarks you will be able to get round with ease.
-You can cover a lot of the city on foot but make sure you stick to places you know after dark.
-If you wish to cover larger distances across Cologne there are other ways to get around.
+Cologne is not a difficult city to navigate, when you have grasped the layout of the place and you are familiar with a couple of landmarks it should become pretty simple.
+You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
+If you want to cover more ground in Cologne there are a number of modes of transportation.
 Cologne has a comprehensive light rail system called 'Cologne Stadtbahn' it has 12 rail lines and operates to 233 stations in all areas of the city.
-There is a city wide bus system where passes can be bought to include multiple trips on more than one day.
-There is also the alternative to use Cologne Taxis, but be aware of heavy traffic at busy times.
-What ever method you use to explore Cologne make sure you see as much of the city as your can.
+There is a good network of buses that tickets can be purchases to cover multiple journeys.
+Collect a Hire Car in Cologne, there is also the option to use Cologne Taxis, where a knowledgeable driver can offer ideas for places to visit.
+Whichever way you plan to explore Cologne make sure you see as much of the city as your can.

 If you plan to stay in Cologne for longer period of time you will need to find a place to stay.
 Cologne offers a broad range of places to stay these consist of hotels at the high end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are in town on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Cologne can cause problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top independent and chain hotels.
 Cologne also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whatever accommodation type you select in Cologne try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.